top of page

 Junonia sophia.jpeg

-Junonia sophia (male, upper and underside - variation)
+Junonia sophia (female, upper and underside)

 Junonia terea.jpeg